 4.4.3.1.1 Reserve Pickup

 The ISO will enter this RTD-CAM mode when necessary to re-establish schedules when large area control errors occur.
 When in this mode, RTD-CAM will send 10-minute Base Point Signals and produce schedules for the next ten minutes.
 RTD-CAM may also commit, or if necessary de-commit, Resources capable of starting or stopping within 10-minutes.
-The ISO will continue to optimize for Energy and Operating Reserves, will recognize locational Operating Reserve requirements, but will set all Regulation Service schedules to zero.
+The ISO will continue to optimize for Energy and Operating Reserves, will recognize locational Operating Reserve requirements and Scarcity Reserve Requirements, but will set all Regulation Service schedules to zero.
 If Resources are committed or de-committed in this RTD-CAM mode the schedules for them will be passed to RTC and the Real-Time Dispatch for their next execution.

 The ISO will have discretion to classify a reserve pickup as a “large event” or a “small event.”
 In a small event the ISO will have discretion to reduce Base Point Signals in order to reduce transmission line loadings.
 The ISO will not have this discretion in large events.
 The distinction also has significance with respect to a Supplier’s eligibility to receive Bid Production Cost guarantee payment in accordance with Section 4.6.6 and Attachment C of this ISO Services Tariff.